thevarunsharma/dl_tracker/README.md

 # model_tracker
 A python package for real time tracking of keras model training.
-Uses keras callback, AMQP and firestore.
+Uses keras-callbacks, AMQP and firestore.